Stephen Nolan 'deeply sorry' after explicit image allegations

 The Irish News listed claims concerning Mr Nolan including an allegation that he sent images of Stephen Bear to his television production team in 2016.

-On Friday, Mr Nolan said the image had been widely available on the internet and he had been talking to a "long-term friend and peer outside of work".
+On Friday, Mr Nolan said an image had been widely available on the internet and he had been "talking to a long-term friend and peer outside of work".

 He said that he was "deeply sorry".